 Then I learned that there was no national organization specifically established to address health disparities for African American diabetics and their families.
-I began to work with a number of Black men, Black women, and young Black men and women impacted by diabetes to establish an organic Board of Directors for the African American Diabetes Association.
+I began to work with a number of Black men, Black women impacted by diabetes to establish an organic Board of Directors for the African American Diabetes Association.
 We are now a nonprofit 501c3 tax-exempt organization.

 As a nonprofit organization, the African American Diabetes Association will work to reduce diabetes disparities and identify promising culturally tailored areas for future interventions.
 Our goal is to provide African American diabetics and their families, with effective information, projects, programs, and strategies to reduce diabetes and reduce health disparities within the United States.
-Please Join Our Effort, by creating a local African American Diabetes Association Chapter in your community.
-Learn more HERE
+Please Join our effort, by volunteering, joining AADA, donating, and/or creating a local African American Diabetes Association Chapter in your community.

 Leon Nathaniel Rock, M. Ed.